 The School shall lay down in specific regulations the requirements for recruitment, promotion and continuing eligibility, in accordance with the requirements of the legislation in force.
+The School sets the employment age limit for faculty at 80 (eighty) years, within its authority granted by Section 31(4) of the HE Act.

 The duties and job descriptions of the faculty and the compulsory teaching time are laid down in the detailed rules of the instructions issued by the Rector, in addition to the provisions of the HE Act.
+The School does not apply the statutory provisions on teaching time (Sections 26(1) and 34(2) of the HE Act).